ldkngan/Python_E-Wallet_Transaction_And_Payment_Analysis/README.md

 <img width="230" height="127" alt="image" src="https://github.com/user-attachments/assets/be87b858-9f74-4da6-8000-5d6db728c7d6" />

+**Insight:**
+Transaction volume is highly concentrated.
+Product 1976 dominates the system, contributing a disproportionately large share compared to other products.
+This creates a single point of dependency risk.

 ### 2. Given that 1 product_id is only owed by 1 team, are there any abnormal products against this rule?
 In [11]:
 ```python